 First things first; you want to avoid the thing that caused your pigmentation to begin with.
 For many of my patients, the number one cause is sun exposure.
 Realistically, it’s almost impossible to avoid any sun at all in Singapore; so the next best thing we should do is to load up on sunscreen.

-Hypopigmentation from skin injuries and infections tend to resolve on their own till the underlying infection is cleared.
+Hypopigmentation from skin injuries and infections tends to resolve on its own when the underlying infection is cleared.
 This can take anywhere from weeks to months.

-I hope this article shed some light on how pigmentation occurs in our body.
-We only have one body, let’s take care of it!
+I hope this article shed some light on how pigmentation occurs in our bodies.
+We only have one body each, let’s take care of it!